robertfmurdock/robertfmurdock.github.io/_posts/2020-06-19-IntentionExpression.md

 The question "should I test this" makes the question of testing *about the programmer*.
 Remove them.
 "Should *anyone* test this?"
 If it is a desired feature, the answer will always be yes.
 "Who should test this?" is a question of responsibility - who will be responsible for making sure this works?
 Where that responsibility lands will determine its expense.
 "How should I test this?" is a question of *strategy*, and as such, will have variable answers depending on the situation.
 That said, a *well-phrased* test should be broadly *impervious* to test implementation changes.
 The mechanisms that a test uses to operate an interface may change, but the spirit and core language of the test will stay the same.
 Intent must be preserved as details change.

-Test-driving is a binding expression of intent.
+Test-driving creates binding expressions of intent.
 The more successful you are at expressing your intent, the better understood you will be.
 And understanding is the foundation of collaboration - even self-collaboration.

 Now, apply the logic of test-driving to test-driving itself.
 Wait what?
 Well, consider this: the process called "test-driving" is a solution.
 It is a technique that was created to *solve problems*.